CapsAdmin/NattLua/README.md

 # Code analysis and typesystem
 The analyzer works by evaluating the syntax tree.
 It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about if conditions, loops and so on.
 If everything is known about a program you may get its actual output at evaluation time.

-The typesystem is designed to be non-opinionated and low level, kind of like the spirit of Lua.

 I try to achieve maximum type inference, but this can lead to some cryptic errors so in practice it's best to type your code, especially in functions.

 For example: